mypreview/Conj/docs/creating-google-maps-api-key.md

    2. Click the **Continue** button<br/>*You may need to agree to the terms before proceeding.*
 3. On the screen to create the browser API key Use `CONJ THEME` for the key name to help identify it in the future.
 4. Leave the referrers field empty for now to make testing easier.
-5. You’ll also need to add the domain name of the site whereever you’re using the [Conj - eCommerce WordPress Child Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview).<br/>*To avoid problems with **www** and non-www versions of your domain, don’t include the www part of your website URL.*
+5. You’ll also need to add the domain name of the site whereever you’re using the [Conj - eCommerce WordPress Child Theme](https://themeforest.net/item/conj-ecommerce-wordpress-theme/21935639?ref=mypreview).
    * We recommend adding more than one entry using the following patterns:
-   * `*.yourdomain.com
+   * `*.yourdomain.com yourdomain.com`
-      yourdomain.com`
+   * To avoid problems with **www** and non-www versions of your domain, don’t include the www part of your website URL.
 6. Click the **Create** button.
 7. Copy the generated **API** key to enter it in your WordPress admin panel so your site can access the Google Maps APIs.
    1. Login to the your WordPress Dashboard.